Physical Therapy

 Who makes up the Physical Therapy team?

 Eyas Landing’s physical therapy team specializes in clients 0-21 years of age.
-Each member of the highly credentialed team has received their doctorate that emphasizes evidence-based practice.
+Each physical therapist on the highly credentialed team has received their doctorate that emphasizes evidence-based practice.
+Our physical therapy assistants have also been trained in evidence-based practices, enabling them to skillfully follow an individualized plan of care created by the physical therapists for each of their clients.
 Their diverse backgrounds in Early Intervention, outpatient orthopedics and acute care in combination with their commitment to collaborate across the therapeutic disciplines ensures the best quality of care for each child.
 It is their passion for the field that keeps them fully engaged and introducing creative interventions to reach their clients’ goals.

-Together, the PT team seamlessly collaborates with each child’s entire therapeutic team to address best practices and individualized treatment plans.
+Together, the Physical Therapy team seamlessly collaborates with each child’s entire therapeutic team to address best practices and individualized treatment plans.
+This collaboration between our highly-educated, compassionate staff maximize therapeutic outcomes and help support our clients to reach their fullest potential.
+At Eyas Landing, we value evidence-based practice, client-centeredness, community, diversity, collaboration, and flexibility.

 Physical Therapy Techniques